Adding Effects to Origami Shapes

 FEFCO-0427 in Origami

-Now add a rectangle or text to the top of the box and fill it with gold–looking color (or any other, it doesn’t really matter).
+Now add a rectangle or text to the top of the box and fill it with a gold–looking color (or any other, it doesn’t really matter).
 You should have this in Illustrator:

 FEFCO-0427 with color mark on top in Illustrator

-And this on Origami:
+And this in Origami:

 FEFCO-0427 with color mark on top in Origami